oddyloops/RayTracer/README.md

 - Requires a minimum of 64-bit windows 8, and VS 2017 community edition or higher, and it does not matter if your computer has a GPU or not.
 - The AMP framework knows how to fallback to whatever accelerator is available.
 - Clone the source code through the URL: https://github.com/oddyloops/RayTracer.git.
 This pulls a working copy in the Master branch.
 - Open the AMPRayTracer folder, and use Visual Studio to open the solution file.
+You should three projects (JsonParser, RTEngine, and RTEngineCPU).
+- The RTEngine is the core GPU ray tracer.
+- The RTEngineCPU is just an experimental baseline, and not part of the application functionality.
+- The JsonParser provides a simple JSON interface to the RTEngine renderer.
 - Build the solution in Release x64 Mode, and you can execute the JsonParser using the sample json_test.json file as input.
 - You can also just reference the RTEngine dll in your C++ Application, and use the JsonParser source to guide you through its usage.